robinch/gumhub/README.md

 # GumHub

-This is an integration between Gumroad and Github that will give users that purchases your product on Gumroad access to a private repository on Github.
+GumHub is an integration between Gumroad and Github that will give users that purchases your product on Gumroad access to a private repository on Github that you own.

+You can test the integration here: https://robinch.gumroad.com/l/gnudi

-Inspired by this article: https://makerkit.dev/blog/tutorials/sell-code-gumroad-github
+This project was inspired by this article: https://makerkit.dev/blog/tutorials/sell-code-gumroad-github

 # Environment Variables